Fresh Eggs From Rebekahs

-How Fresh Eggs are Different From Store Bought Ones
+How Fresh Eggs are Different From Store- Bought Ones

 But have you ever stopped to consider the eggs that you’ve been buying from your local grocery store?
-You may be thinking, “aren’t all eggs the same?”
+You may be thinking, “Aren’t all eggs the same?”
 What’s the difference between store-bought eggs and fresh eggs?

-Fresh Eggs vs. Store Bought
+Fresh Eggs vs. Store-Bought

-Chances are, you’ve driven on country roads past “fresh eggs” signs at one time or another, and may have given it little thought to what you were missing out on.
-This one may shock you, but there are several big differences that you need to know about.
+Chances are, you’ve driven on country roads past “fresh eggs” signs at one time or another, and may have given little thought to what you were missing out on.
+This one may shock you, but there are several big differences that you want to know about.
+While looking at them, you may not be able to differentiate between the two, but appearances can be deceiving.
+Here’s more insight into how fresh eggs are different from store-bought ones.

 You Can See the Treatment of the Chickens